jamesrharwood/thesis/feasibility/notes/_methods.md

 £270-360 per participants.

-An alternative could be TRINT - AI transcript software.
+An alternative could be TRINT or Zoom - AI transcript software.
 Check University rule.